Roopeshkumar06/Hello/Readme.md

 git commit -m "message"-> the message property tells what changes we have made recently so that they can be used later.
-Now we dont see this on the github because whatever we have made did only to the local repository now we have to push it to the github git status -> gives what is going on in the local repository with respect to the github git push-> going to push it to the github
+Now we dont see this on the github because whatever we have made did only to the local repository now we have to push it to the github git status -> gives what is going on in the local repository with respect to the github git push-> going to push it to the github git commit -am-> git commit all the files that have been changes with the message